-Our faculty members are highly qualified professionals who offer preparation for conservatory exams, post-secondary entrance auditions and festival appearances.
+Our teaching artists are highly qualified professionals who offer preparation for conservatory exams, post-secondary entrance auditions and festival appearances.

 Find a teacher by scrolling through our list or clicking on a name below.